Abdallahalomarii/data-structures-and-algorithms/LinkedList/README.md

         while the Tail point to the last node in linked list

-        - the Big O Notation for the insertion is O(1) because i don't have any iteration, but for the print and the searching it is O(n) where n referes to how many time the while will iterate through my list
+        - the Big O Notation for the insertion is O(1) because i don't have any iteration, but for the print and the searching it is O(n) where n referes to how many time the while will iterate through my list and the space is O(1) for all things

 - ### Solution